Spectral Networks: Bridging higher-rank Teichm\"uller theory and BPS states: Symmetries

-\begin{definition} Massive supermultiplets for which $m=\sqrt{2}\vert \mathcal{Z}_i\vert$ for some values of $i$ are called \emph{BPS states} .
-The origin of this name will be clarified in \Cref{Sec:EMdualityinSUSY}.
-Conversely, when this condition is not met for any $i$, the supermultiplet is classified as a \emph{long representation}.
-Note that massless representations are never long. \end{definition}
+\begin{definition} Massive supermultiplets for which $m=\sqrt{2}\vert \mathcal{Z}_i\vert$ for some values of $i$ are called \emph{BPS states} , or \emph{short representations}.
+More precisely, if there are $k$ values of $i$ for which $m=\sqrt{2}\vert \mathcal{Z}_i\vert$, the supermultiplet is called a $\frac{k}{\mathcal N}$-BPS state.\footnote{The origin of this terminology will be clarified in \Cref{Sec:EMdualityinSUSY}.} Conversely, when $m > \sqrt{2}\mathcal Z_i$ for all $i$, the supermultiplet is called \emph{long}. \end{definition}